lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-4. Since the networks used by the detectors will have different requirements for loading, declare the read() function to be pure virtual.
+3. Since the networks used by the detectors will have different requirements for loading, declare the read() function to be pure virtual.
 This ensures that each detector class will have a read function appropriate to the model and IR it will be using.

 ```cpp
     virtual InferenceEngine::CNNNetwork read()  = 0;
 ```

-5. The submitRequest() function checks to see if the model is enabled and that there is a valid request to start.
-If there is, it requests the model to start running the model asynchronously (we will show how to wait on the results next).
+4. The submitRequest() function checks to see if the model is enabled and that there is a valid request to start.
+If there is, it requests the model to start running the model asynchronously with startAsync() which returns immediately (we will show how to wait on the results next).

 ```cpp
     virtual void submitRequest() {